coleifer/peewee/docs/peewee/asyncio.rst

 .. method:: BaseQuery.aexecute(database=None)
    :async:

-   :param database: an async database; defaults to the query's bound
+   :param database: an async database (defaults to the query's bound
-       database.
+       database).
    :return: the normal return-value for the query type.

    Async counterpart of :py:meth:`~BaseQuery.execute`, defined on all query